alexhanachang/alexhanachang/README.md

 # About me

 Hello!
-My name is alex (she/they), and I am a senior at Northwestern University studying Critical Race & Ethnic Studies, Legal Studies, and Data Science.
-I will be graduating in June 2022, and I am currently seeking data science job opportunities in the San Francisco Bay Area.
+My name is alex (she/they), and I am an incoming data engineer at Spotify.
+I am currently a senior at Northwestern University studying Critical Race & Ethnic Studies, Legal Studies, and Data Science, and I will be graduating in June 2022.

 *Currently located on the ancestral and unceded lands of the Anishinaabe (specifically the Bodéwadmiakiwen, Odawa, and Ojibwe) as well as the Ho-Chunk, Menominee, and Myaamia (Miami) nations.*